mikemajesty/nestjs-boilerplate-tests_examples/README.md

 - `src/modules/common/`: Common modules that used for two or many modules.
 - `src/modules/common/**/adpater.ts`: Used to communicated with controller and others modules.
 Controllers and Modules must communicated with abstraction, not implementation.
 - `src/modules/global/`: Globals modules that is visibles for all modules.
-- `src/modules/global/secrets`: Modules settings and environment variables.
 - `src/utils/`: Utilities for the application that will not necessarily only be used within modules.
 - `src/static/`: Application static files like JSON, CSV etc.
-- `src/static/status.json`: Error message that will show to user accordind to status.

 ## prerequisites